cs-uob/COMSM0085/exercises/posix/src/act1/ssh.md

 Note the permissions on these files in my example.
 The private key (first line) has a permissions line at the start of `(-)(rw-)(---)(---)` where I've added brackets to make clearer what is going on.
 The first bracket only applies to special file types (e.g. `d` for directory).
 Next, the owner permissions which are in this case read and write (the third one would be `x` if the file were an executable program).
 The last two brackets are the permissions for the group and for everyone else, and these are all off so no-one except yourself (and root) can read your key file.
 OpenSSH is picky about this and will refuse to use a private key that other people have access to.

-The public key permissionas are `(-)(rw-)(r--)(r--)` which means that the owner can read and write, and the group and everyone else (assuming they have access to the folder) can read the public key, which is fine.
+The public key permissions are `(-)(rw-)(r--)(r--)` which means that the owner can read and write, and the group and everyone else (assuming they have access to the folder) can read the public key, which is fine.
 It's a public key after all.

 `known_hosts` is where SSH stores the public keys of computers you've already connected to: every time you answer yes to an "Are you sure you want to connect?" question when you connect to a new computer for the first time, it stores the result in this file and won't ask you again the next time.
 The file format is one key per line and you can edit the file yourself if you want to.

 ## Set up key access on seis

+First, we need to upload our public key to the `~/.ssh` directory on seis.
+Even before this, we need to make sure the directory exists though:

+  - Log in to seis with ssh and your password.
+  - Try `ls -al ~/.ssh`.
+If it complains the folder doesn't exist, create it with `mkdir ~/.ssh`.
+  - Log out of seis again with `exit`.

-First, we need to upload our public key to seis.
-The command for this is `scp` for secure copy, which works like `cp` but allows you to include remote hosts and does the copy over SSH:
+The command for copying a file is `scp` for secure copy, which works like `cp` but allows you to include remote hosts and does the copy over SSH.
+Run this from your own machine:

 ```
-scp ~/.ssh/id_ed25519.pub "USERNAME@seis.bris.ac.uk:~/.ssh"
+scp ~/.ssh/id_ed25519.pub "USERNAME@seis.bris.ac.uk:~/.ssh/"
 ```

 Obviously, replace USERNAME with your university username.
 This will ask for your password again.
 Note two things here: first, to set up access on seis, we are uploading the public key - not the private key! - and secondly, that we put double quotes around the destination.
 This is because the `~` character meaning home directory is handled by our shell, but we don't want our local shell to expand it, instead we want the shell on seis launched by scp to expand it to our home directory on that machine.